 AT A GLANCE

-Imaging CoE scientists perform single particle experiments that encompass X-ray free-electron laser single particle imaging (XFEL-SPI), cryogenic electron microscopy (cryo-EM), micro electron diffraction (micro-ED) and fluorescence imaging.
-Each of these techniques faces different and significant challenges in order to achieve single molecule imaging.
-It is not enough merely to achieve atomic scale molecular imaging, because this has no biological value if the molecule is not in its native state.
+Imaging CoE scientists perform single-particle experiments that encompass X-ray free-electron laser single-particle imaging (XFEL-SPI), cryogenic electron microscopy (cryo-EM), micro-electron diffraction (micro-ED) and fluctuation microscopy.
+Each of these techniques faces different and significant challenges in order to achieve single-molecule imaging.
+It is not enough merely to achieve atomic-scale molecular imaging because this has no biological value if the molecule is not in its native state.
 The real challenge is to adapt and develop our techniques to better accommodate the intrinsic inhomogeneity of the systems we wish to image.

 Imaging CoE researchers are advancing this field by combining XFEL-SPI or cryo-EM studies with complementary experiments using crystallography and molecular fluorescence.
 Such advances can come only though a collaboration spanning physics, chemistry and biology and involving both experiment and theory to determine the real behaviour of the target molecules under imaging conditions.